 5. Bounce off the walls

 Offered at several ski hills north of Toronto, including Snow Valley in Barrie, snow tubing is a great way to experience the outdoors without having to invest in expensive gear, wait for lifts or, well, ski.
 All you need to join the fun are tubes and helmets, which can be rented on site.
-At Snow Valley, single rides start at $5, with five rides for $20 or ten rides for $40.
-Mid-week is cheaper and tickets can be bought online in advance for extra savings.
+Hint: Mid-week is cheaper and tickets can be bought online in advance for extra savings.

 Am I the only one who’d never heard of this place until recently?
 Nations Fresh Food is part grocery store, part playground, part entertainment complex and all-around mind-boggling experience.
 Come for the groceries and stay for the 155,000 square feet of dim sum, hot buffets, fish market, arcade, ball pit, butcher, bakery, party rooms and – believe it or not – so much more.
 Locations in Toronto, Woodbridge, Hamilton are now open.

-Time is running out to catch the NHL Centennial Exhibit at the Hockey Hall of Fame before it ends on January 7, 2018.
-Featuring a tribute to 1oo years of NHL hockey, the Centennial Exhibit is a great addition to an already stellar line-up of history, artifacts, and interactive games.
+Time is running out to celebrate 125 years of hockey’s greatest treasure with hands-on access to the Stanley Cup!
+Immerse yourself into the rich history of Hockey’s Holy Grail at the Hockey Hall of Fame until January 6.
+Plus, you’ll find a stellar line-up of history, artifacts, and interactive games.
 Located in the heart of downtown Toronto at Yonge and Front St., the Hockey Hall of Fame is easily accessible by GO Train and TTC, and is within walking distance of the Eaton’s Centre, St. Lawrence Market, Air Canada Centre and dozens of family-friendly restaurants.